 Both options reset only the objects currently in the tab order list.
 They don’t restore objects that you previously removed.
 See Restoring Objects to the Tab Order.

 To add alternate text for screen readers, simply enter text in the Alternate Text column on the right side of the tab order window.
-(Another option is to use the Size and Position window.
-See this user guide for details.)

 If an object doesn’t have alternate text, screen readers will read the name of that object as it appears in the timeline.